panrg/path-properties/draft-enghardt-panrg-path-properties.md

 : A path element is a device (including the endpoints), or link used to connect two devices and transmit information on a specific layer.
 Path elements may exist on multiple layers (e.g., the endpoint corresponds to a path element on every layer), may be hidden on higher layers (e.g., a layer 2 switch in the local network), or a path element may be an aggregation of several path elements on a lower layer (e.g., the link connecting the endpoints on the transport layer being an aggregation of all network layer path elements).

+Path segment:
+: A path segment is an ordered set of path elements at the network layer that can be traversed by a packet.

 Path:
-: A path is defined as an ordered set of path elements at the network layer that can be traversed by a packet.
+: A path is defined as an ordered set of path elements at the network layer between two endpoints.
+A path can be traversed by a packet.

+Domain:
+: A path segment that is under the administrative control of a single entity.

 Flow:
 : Several packets traversing the same path elements can be combined into a flow (e.g., all packets sent within a UDP session which traverse the same path elements).